larayeung/standardblog/moonwalking_with_fischer/readme.md

 For memory work this is easily implemented as memory palaces within palaces.
 I imagine a building as a root.
 In that are rooms with dressers, cabinets and doors to other rooms each of which might hold more mini palaces.```

 So, we can start off with one main memory palace!

+We don't have to worry about worlds that are too small, because we can always expand them.

+That being said, we do know that openings have a lot of places of transposition.

+Currently, we know the Reti Opening and the Modern Defense.

+## People

+## Actions

+## Objects